There is an old joke about a recipe to make rabbit stew. It starts with, "first catch your rabbit".

 You have a choice of using "pixels" for the measuring unit.
 Leave it at that for now.
 In some cases "percent" can be useful, but not in this particular case, and "inches", "millimeters", "points", and "picas" are only useful for printing.

 Quality is best left at "Cubic".
 On the rare occasion you wish to enlarge something you will get better results with "Sinc (Lanczos 3)" unless it is intended to be blocky in which case you might want to choose "none".
 But as I say, for most purposes "Cubic" works best.
 It does a very good job of averaging groups of pixels when shrinking them down to a lesser number of pixels -- a surprisingly tricky problem.

-So just click the "Scale" button at the bottom right after you've entered the new width or height and you are done.
+So just click the "Scale" button after you've entered the new width or height and you are done.

 Don't forget to save the final image.

 File Save As...

 Most photographs should probably be saved using JPEG (.jpg) file format.
 It is a system developed by the Joint Photographic Experts Group, hence the name.
 This is a very efficient format that saves even quite large pictures as suprisingly small filesize.
 It does this by throwing information away in a very tricky fashion, taking advantage of the fact that we're not good at seeing slight variations in very light or very dark parts of images.
 So it throws a lot of that data away -- you'll probably not notice.
 If you choose a low number for the quality of the compression then it will save your big picture as a very small file by discarding lots of information -- perhaps even from parts of the image that you will notice.
 If you choose a very high number then it will lose very little data, but your filesize will be accordingly larger.
 A good choice for most situations seems to be between 80 and 95.
 I usually use 85.